Intro

 Keep your phone charged

 Don’t forget a phone charger or battery pack because GPS apps will drain your battery quickly.
-We always use this Anker Wireless Magsafe Charger in case the rental doesn’t have a USB port.
+We always use this Anker Wireless Charger in case the rental doesn’t have a USB port.
 It’s not an issue if you’ve rented with Economy.

 Check for damages